bj00rn/ha-saleryd-ftx/README.md

 Switch | Description | State attributes
 -- | -- | --
-`cooking_mode` | Turn cooking mode on/off.
+`cooking_mode` | Turn `cooking` mode on/off.
 Emulates cooking mode when fireplace mode is active.
-Automatically disables fireplace mode before timer expires to reset rotary heat exchanger to normal operation.
+When `cooking `mode is active, automatically deactivates `fireplace` mode before timer expires.
+This will reset rotary heat exchanger to normal operation as is desirable in warm weather.

 ## Supported devices